jabocken/CV2018Fall/docs/README.md

 * Nearest-neighbor Classifiers
 * Ensemble Classifiers

-The second approach used convolutional neural networks.
+The second approach used convolutional neural networks (CNNs).

 # Results

-## Color histogram and k-nearest-neighbor search
+## Color Histogram and k-Nearest-Neighbor Search

-## Convolutional neural network (CNN)
+## Convolutional Neural Network
 The figure below shows training of a basic CNN with three convolutional layers separated by max-pooling layers and terminated with a soft-max-loss layer over 75 epochs.
 We used four fifths of the component images, all resized to 32x32,